 legislation > follow the vote

-The Dog and Cat Breeder Regulation Bill (to license and inspect commercial dog and cat breeders) was introduced.
+The Dog and Cat Breeder Bill (to license and inspect commercial dog and cat breeders) was introduced.
 Bill numbers are S.F.
 36 and H.F.
 84. NOTE: As part of the bill-making process, the House Bill was included as a provision in the House Omnibus Supplemental Appropriations Bill.
 The new House bill number (omnibus bill) is H.F.
 3172.

 To receive alerts about hearing dates and actions, please sign the support petition and you will be added to the email database.